 Codes and standards

-Scope and application of the National Model Codes
+Scope and application of Codes Canada publications

 In Canada, building and fire codes are developed cooperatively with the goal of achieving compatibility.
 Generally, when a new building code is adopted, it is not applied retroactively.
 Existing buildings that comply with the code in effect at the time of their construction are generally not required to be upgraded so that they comply with the new code.
 Unlike building codes, however, fire codes may contain retroactive requirements that apply to all buildings, regardless of when they were built.